 As soon as the nights start cooling off here in the desert, we know that the holiday season is right around the corner.
 Early in October is usually when I will break out the “Thankful Tree.”
 It’s not actually a tree at all, but a vase with some branches in it.
 When my boys were little, I came across the idea of having a “Thankful Tree.”
 It is a place where everyone in the family can write down things they are thankful for, and then hang their thoughts on the tree.

 It’s like a crafty, kid-friendly version of a gratitude journal.

 By Thanksgiving, you have a lovely “tree” full of paper leaves of gratitude decorating your home.
 On Thanksgiving, it is fun to read all the things everyone said they are thankful for.
 I have saved the leaves from years past in my boxes of fall decor so I can look through what my kids wrote when they were younger.
 It makes me teary and nostalgic every time!

-Here’s all you will need to make your family’s Thankful Tree.
+Here’s what you will need to make your family’s Thankful Tree.

-- a big decorative vase or pitcher–I use the large, white metal pitcher from Ikea
+- a big decorative vase or pitcher–I use a large, white metal pitcher from Ikea

 - several fallen tree branches–mine are usually a good 3-4 feet long to accommodate all of our “leaves”